Harnessing Energy Under Our Feet

-Duke CEE’s research efforts focus on complex earth, water and built systems.
-With collaborators around the globe, we apply engineering methods to find solutions to significant challenges—with the goal of a healthier, safer and more sustainable world.
+Duke’s civil and environmental engineering research efforts focus on complex earth, water and built systems.
+With collaborators around the globe, we apply engineering methods to find solutions to significant challenges—aiming for a healthier, safer and more sustainable world.

 Developing precise algorithms to study and solve complex problems governed by the laws of mechanics.